jetbrains-academy/javascript-course/Classes/method_overriding/task.md

 ```

 Thus, we _override_ the `intro()` method in the child class.
-Since when we call this method on an object of a `Professor` class,
+When this method is called on an object of the `Professor` class,
-the attribute lookup is first performed on the child class and then on the parent class, we can override the methods by changing their behavior.
+the attribute lookup is first performed in the child class and then in the parent class.
+This allows us to override methods by modifying their behavior.

-Often we don't need to change the entire behavior of a method, but only add something.
+Often, we don't need to completely change a method's behavior but simply add something to it.
-To do this, we need to call the method of the parent class.
-This can be done using the `super` keyword.
+To achieve this, we can call the method from the parent class using the `super` keyword.

 ```javascript
 class Professor extends Employee {